 STAFF: The waiver will not violate specific guidelines of Plan 2040 as Plan 2040 encourages appropriate buffering and transitions between uses that are significantly different in density or intensity.
-The adjacent property is being used in a similar intensity as what would be permitted by the proposed zoning district.
+The adjacent property will be adequately buffered.

 (c) The extent of the waiver of the regulation is the minimum necessary to afford relief to the applicant; and